 In the Settings tab of your survey, you can choose the conditions that need to be matched to display a survey.

-❗️ Information about entering and leaving the screen has to be initialized on Survicate SDK installation by developers (Click to learn more)
+❗️ Before using this function, information about entering and leaving the screen has to be initialized on Survicate SDK installation by your developers (Click to learn more)

-You can display surveys after your respondents complete certain actions.
+You can display surveys after your respondents complete certain actions on your app, or after a certain time on a particular screen.
 Write the name of the event that you'd like to display in the corresponding field.

 ❗️ Remember that your developer needs to modify the code to assign attributes to specific respondents.
 (Click to learn more)

-If you are assigning custom attributes to your users, you can target them based on their login status as Logged in or Anonymous users.
+If you are assigning custom attributes to your users, you can target them based on their login status as Logged in or Anonymous (logged out) users.

 Launch your survey